Asynchronous Programming with Kotlin- 3 mins

 — Reactive Programming in Kotlin

-In other terms: coroutines and Rx are simply two different layers of abstraction.
+In other terms, coroutines and Rx are simply two different layers of abstraction.
 However, in the near future, Kotlin Flows could be a solution to this dilemma.